 The Old City of Jerusalem is a real must-see, being home to sites of key religious significance, including the Western (Wailing) Wall, the Church of the Holy Sepulchre, and the Dome of the Rock.
-You can easily spend a full day here: place a prayer between the cracks of the huge stones that make up the Western Wall, browse the stalls in the narrow streets of the Old City bazaar, and visit the site of Jesus’ crucifixion.
+And again, it’s probably right at the top of any things to do in Israel bucket-list (are we right, or are we right…).
+You can easily spend a full day here (and to be honest,we always end up wanting to spend more time here, there’s always a corner to uncover!): place a prayer between the cracks of the huge stones that make up the Western Wall, browse the stalls in the narrow streets of the Old City bazaar, and visit the site of Jesus’ crucifixion.

 The Carmel market in central Tel Aviv gives you the opportunity to hone your bargaining skills and get a taste of the real Israel.
 Starting at the Allenby Street end, wander past the many clothes stalls before you hit the market’s epicenter; the food and spices.
 Amazing colors, amazing smells…listen to the stall vendors hawk their goods and taunt each other over space, prices, quality, or sports teams.

 Eilat is the place to go if you want to see amazing coral reef, beautiful fish, and crystal-clear water.
 What with great weather practically all-year round, this is the place to dust off your snorkel and/or scuba.
-Alternatively, for the less adventurous there’s always Eilat’s impressive Underwater Observatory and nice beaches.
-Eilat has its own airport so is easy to get to, and is a short drive from the amazing dives of Sinai.
+For that reason, Eilat definitely makes the things to do in Israel check-list!

 Located on the Western outskirts of Jerusalem, the large complex of museums, monuments, exhibition halls with major archives, library and other resource centers extends over 45 acres.
 Take your time, and be prepared to be deeply moved.
 Read more here.

 The largest crater in the world, it sinks some 500m at its deepest point.
 Get an amazing view of the Ramon crater from the Mitzpeh Ramon visitor center, where yes, you can stand at the edge of the world’s largest crater!
 Read our full guide…

 Perhaps the ultimate way to enjoy Masada is by watching the sun rise over the Dead Sea while sitting at the top of this stunning mountain…join our Masada Sunrise Tour for an unforgettable experience – it starts early, but is one of our most popular tours.
 Once you’ve done it, you’ll know why…

-The magical terraces of Baha’i in Haifa are possibly just off the primary tourist track.
+The magical terraces of the Baha’i Gardens in Haifa are possibly just off the primary tourist track.
 But they really should be added to your visit to Israel.
 The Baha’i gardens must be one of the most beautiful gardens in the world and are a memorial to the founders of the Baha’i Faith, attracting pilgrims from around the world.
 Free to enter though you should dress modestly.
 Read our full guide here.